Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 This stage works just like the `.find()` operation (the read from CRUD)

 ##### `$group`
 This stage is given a group of documents.
-It will groups those documents based on a given key, called the "group key".
+It will group those documents based on a given key, called the "group key".
 Then, for each unique value for the group key, it will produce a document.
 What these documents contain, is determined by an "accumulator" expression

 Example:
 Suppose we're working with a collection `zips` that holds info on all cities in the US, such as: